 What Else is There to Know about Methods of Extracting Essential Oils?

 Well, if this section spurred your interest definitely read the section on steam distillation.
 I will give you some examples of ideal pressures and temperatures for distilling several oils, and tell you other ways that distillers adulterate their oils!
 So check it out!

-I hope this section on methods of extracting essential oils, gave you an understanding on why using therapeutic grade essential oils are so important for your health and the environment!
+I hope this section on methods of extracting essential oils, gave you an understanding on why using therapeutic grade essential oils are so important.

-The perfume grade oils still contain a portion of the solvent and are definitely not for therapeutic use, so please be careful!
+The perfume grade oils still contain a portion of the solvent and are only for fragrance so please do be careful.